industrial-edge/miscellaneous/tank application/README.md

 # Tank Application

-This is the documentation for the TIA Portal project [tia-tank-application.zip](tia-tank-application.zip).
-The project simulates a tank and filling process that is used as reference application for different How Tos within Industrial Edge.
+This is the documentation for the TIA Portal project "tank application", which simulates a tank and filling process that is used as reference application for different How Tos within Industrial Edge.

+The project can be found [here](tia-tank-application.zap16) as ZAP16 file (TIA compressed project) and can be opened directly in the TIA Portal V16 or higher.

 - [Tank Application](#tank-application)
   - [Introduction](#introduction)